Troubleshooting Radius server

-- Set Profile – default or default-encrypted, set Local address (it’s IP of Mikrotik router for establishing PPP connections)
+- Set the PPP Profile to default or default-encrypted and configure the Local address (this is the IP address of the Mikrotik router for establishing PPP connections)

-If we use IPoE authentication (DHCP), we should enable Radius communication on DHCP server.
+If you intend on using IPoE authentication (DHCP), it is necessary to enable Radius communication on the DHCP server.

-When we enable services for Radius authentication, we can move forward and configure router in Splynx.
+After we've enabled services for Radius authentication, we can proceed to configure the router within Splynx.

 Splynx router configuration

-Splynx -> Networking -> Routers, here you can edit or change router settings.
-Important fields to fill are:
+Networking -> Routers, here you can add or edit router settings.

-- IP/Host – the real IP (or host, or dyndns host) from which Mikrotik sends packets.
-In case when NAT is between Mikrotik and Splynx Radius, host IP will be public IP of NAT router and real IP will be private IP of Mikrotik router.
+- IP/Host – the real IP (or host, or dyndns host) from which Mikrotik sends packets from.
+If there is a NAT between the Mikrotik and Splynx Radius, the host IP should be the public IP of NAT router and the real IP will be the private IP of Mikrotik router.

-- NAS IP – IP address of router (on radius packet – NAS-IP-Address), in case when you use hostname of router you need to set this IP (you can set this IP on Mikrotik – Radius – Src.
+- NAS IP – IP address of the router (on the radius packet – NAS-IP-Address), if you are using the hostname of your router, it is necessary to set the physical IP address, which you have configured on your Mikrotik router as the – Radius – Src.
 Address)

 Define IP networks for IP assignments

-Add some network for dynamic assignment (pool) or permanent (static) usage
+Add networks to use for dynamic assignment (pool) or permanent (static) IP assignments

-When we have added router and networks to Splynx, it’s the right time to add a customer and activate him
+After have added the router and networks to Splynx, we can proceed to add and activate a customer.

-Then, we need to create an Internet service for the customer with PPP details (or MAC in case of DHCP authentication), IP address and other details.
+Thereafter, we need to create an Internet service for the customer with the PPP details (or MAC when using DHCP authentication), IP address and other details.

-If all these steps were made and Mikrotik router still shows Radius timeout in log, we need to do a quick troubleshooting.
+Once all these steps have been completed and the Mikrotik router still shows Radius timeout in the logs, Below is a guide for quick troubleshooting.

-First of all, check the file in Splynx logs called
+First of all, check the file within Splynx logs called

 28/02 14:54:16:7361 - [Login ] - [10.2.32.109 ] - Accept 28/02 14:54:23:3637 - [C38F676DB15B ] - [10.2.36.0 ] - Log in 28/02 14:54:18:6727 - [C38F676DB15B ] - [10.2.33.190 ] - Log off - (NAS-Error) 28/02 14:54:19:3702 - [26117AB65E2B ] - [10.2.36.0 ] - Log off - (Session-Timeout) 28/02 14:54:22:7030 - [-Unknown- ] - [10.250.74.24 ] - Reject (ATTR + IP accept) - [26117AB65E2B] -> [service1] Customer not found 28/02 14:54:23:2525 - [26117AB65E2B ] - [10.2.33.190 ] - Reject (Attribute accept) - [FCACAF943B30] -> [service1] Customer is not active 28/02 14:54:14:2384 - [user ] - [10.2.36.247 ] - Reject - [B4FBE4ACFCC2] -> [service1] Customer is already online 28/02 14:54:21:2743 - [265798031 ] - [ ] - [card] Accept 28/02 14:54:21:5017 - [265798031 ] - [10.5.28.211 ] - [card] Log in 28/02 15:10:35:6518 - [voucher-login ] - [10.1.0.202 ] - [card] Log off - (User-Request) 28/02 15:11:05:2315 - [serieALRClM4sj ] - [ ] - Reject card - [4FFE0CD555D3] -> [hap-liter] Password is incorrect

-- Accept - Splynx server received Radius Access Request packet from Router and Radius Access Accept was sent back.
-Customer was authenticated.
+- Accept - The Splynx server received the Radius Access Request packet from the Router and a Radius Access Accept packet was sent back.
+Customer was successfully authenticated.